nammoooo/Hello-World/README.md

 ## Summary
-<strong><em>Recruitment is about connecting the dots between business and applicant with the help of various tools and techniques</em></strong> which are required to understand business logic, hiring manager pesona and applicants psychology of job search or interest.
+<strong><em>Recruitment is about connecting the dots between business and applicant with the help of various tools and techniques</em></strong> which required to understand business logic, hiring manager pesona and applicants psychology of job search or interest.
 ## Skill
  - <em>X-Ray Search</em>
     * User generated content, static websites